What you see: Brown and black streaks or dots in avocado flesh.

 Are brown or black areas in avocados ever mold?

-While I know I’ve encountered fungal avocados in my kitchen, I rarely see fuzzy mold growth inside an avocado.
+While I know I’ve encountered fungal avocados in my kitchen, I rarely see fuzzy mold inside an avocado.
 That said, the International Avocado Quality Manual reports that “in extreme cases” the fungus that causes stem end rot may create “cavities and cotton wool-like fungal growth.”

 How do you know when an avocado is rotten?